Joanna Steinglass, M.D.

 Dr. Steinglass graduated from Amherst College, and received her M.D. from Harvard Medical School.

 She completed her psychiatry training at NYSPI/Columbia University, College of Physicians & Surgeons.
 She completed a Research Fellowship in Eating Disorders under the mentorship of B. Timothy Walsh, M.D. and has continued as faculty in the Center for Eating Disorders since that time.
+Her research aims to understand the neural mechanisms of the persistence of anorexia nervosa and to develop mechanism-based new treatments.

 Undergraduate: Amherst College, B.A., 1990-1994